microsoft/BotFramework-Composer/docs/how-to-send-messages.md

 The primary way a bot communicates with users is through message activities.
 Some messages may simply consist of plain text, while others may contain richer content such as cards or attachments.
 In this article, we will cover the different types of text messages you can use in Bot Framework Composer and how to use them.
 We use examples in the [RespondingWithTextSample](https://github.com/microsoft/BotFramework-Composer/tree/master/Composer/packages/server/assets/projects/RespondingWithTextSample) throughout this article.
 If you are looking for examples about sending responses with cards please read the [RespondingWithCardsSample](./how-to-send-cards.md) article.

 ## User scenario
-When your bot receives messages from the user, any **intents** and **entity** values in the message are extracted and passed on to the dialog's event handler (trigger).
+When your bot receives messages from the user, any `intent` and `entity` values in the message are extracted and passed on to the dialog's event handler (trigger).
 In the trigger you can define actions the bot should take to respond to the users.
 Sending messages back to the user is one type of action you can define in the trigger.

 Below is a screenshot of the **Send a response** action in Composer.
 How to get there: